raphael-abrantes/tictactoe-java/README.md

 # tictactoe-java
-A Java game of TicTacToe created to training the language
+A Java game of TicTacToe created to practice the language